hackmud-unofficial/documentation/README.md

 Ex: `#db.u({ SID:”scriptname” }, { $set:{field:”new value”} })` sets key field to “new value” in any documents where key “SID” contains the value “scriptname”.\
 This can be a very complex operation.
 It is HIGHLY recommended you follow the aforementioned hyperlink.\

-## Chat API
+## Chat API Wrapper
-The chat api allows you to read and send messages through the users you own.
+The chat api wrapper allows you to read and send messages through the users you own.
 You will need to get the `chat_pass` from the game. (running `chat_pass`).

 The API contains different classes: